sarangs1621/Selenium-Automation/README.md

 3. **Setup ChromeDriver**

-   Make sure `chromedriver` is in your project directory or specify the path in the script.
+   Ensure `chromedriver` (or `chrome.exe` in Replit) is in your project directory, or specify the path in the script.

 4. **Run the Script**